God's Step Children

-God's Step Children is a 1938 American drama film directed by Oscar Micheaux and starring Jacqueline Lewis.
+God's Step Children is a 1938 American drama film directed by Oscar Micheaux.
 The film is inspired by a combination of elements shared from two previously released Hollywood productions, Imitation of Life and These Three.

 Plot

 A young black woman arrives at the home of Mrs. Saunders, a widow who is black, and begs her to look after her light-skinned baby, whom she cannot afford to feed.
 At first she says this is temporary while she looks for work, but leaves declaring she will never be back.
 Mrs. Saunders pledges to raise the child as her own, along with her own son Jimmie.
 She names the child Naomi.

 Nine years later, schoolgirl Naomi is thought by the other black children to be aloof and they accuse the light-complexioned child of not wanting to be black.
 This looks true the day Naomi disappears on her way to school and Jimmie tells his mother that Naomi deliberately avoided the black school she was supposed to attend and instead went to a white school.
 Naomi denies Jimmie's accusation, saying he's lying because he hates girls.
 When Mrs. Cushinberry threatens to punish her for being insolent and mean, Naomi furiously explodes that she hates her and the other children and that she only came to the school because her mother sent her there.
 She spits in the teacher's face which results in Mrs. Cushinberry spanking her.

 That evening, Mrs. Cushinberry visits Mrs. Saunders, but when she realizes that Naomi didn't tell her mother what happened that afternoon, she decides to keep silent.
 But Naomi has been eavesdropping, and when the teacher leaves she starts to tell her mother that the teacher was the one at fault.
 Then Jimmie reveals the truth: Naomi was spanked at school for being unruly and then spitting in the teacher's face.
 Mrs. Saunders spanks Naomi herself.
 Later, Naomi starts a rumor that Mrs. Cushinberry is having an affair with a married professor; soon a riot erupts at school and a crowd of angry parents marches to the school superintendent's house to demand that he fire both teachers.
 When Jimmie tells Mrs. Saunders about the riot, she rushes to the superintendent's office to dispel the rumor Naomi started.
 Because of this, Naomi is soon sent to a convent.